Following on from the defeat of Napoleon, which brought a French Revolutionary and Napoleonic period of turmoil which

 Many Viennese citizens were deeply alienated by the use of military force against the civilian population.

-were now widely unwelcome on the streets.
+unwelcome on the streets.

 The Viennese Citizen Guard, traditionally a somewhat ceremonial body composed of better-off burghers (citizens), offered to